SpaceX Starbase

-SpaceX Starbase—previously, SpaceX South Texas Launch Site and SpaceX private launch site—is an industrial complex and rocket launch facility that serves as the main testing and production location for Starship launch vehicles, as well as the headquarters of the American space technology company SpaceX.
+SpaceX Starbase, previously known as SpaceX South Texas Launch Site and SpaceX private launch site, is an industrial complex and rocket launch facility that serves as the main testing and production location for Starship launch vehicles, as well as the headquarters of the American space technology company SpaceX.
 Located in Starbase, Texas, United States, and adjacent to South Padre Island, Texas, Starbase has been under near-continuous development since the late 2010s, and comprises a spaceport near the Gulf of Mexico, a production facility, and a test site along Texas State Highway 4.

 When initially conceptualized in the early 2010s, its stated purpose was "to provide SpaceX an exclusive launch site that would allow the company to accommodate its launch manifest and meet tight launch windows."
 The launch site was originally intended to support launches of the Falcon 9 and Falcon Heavy launch vehicles as well as "a variety of reusable suborbital launch vehicles".
 In early 2018, SpaceX announced a change of plans, stating that the launch site would now be used exclusively for SpaceX's next-generation launch vehicle, Starship.
 Between 2018 and 2020, the site added significant rocket production and test capacity.
-SpaceX Chief Executive Officer (CEO) Elon Musk indicated in 2014 that he expected "commercial astronauts, private astronauts, to be departing from South Texas," and eventually launching spacecraft to Mars from the site.
+SpaceX chief executive officer (CEO) Elon Musk indicated in 2014 that he expected "commercial astronauts, private astronauts, to be departing from South Texas", and eventually launching spacecraft to Mars from the site.

 Between 2012 and 2014, SpaceX considered seven potential locations around the United States for the new commercial launch facility.
 For much of this period, a parcel of land adjacent to Boca Chica Beach near Brownsville, Texas, was the leading candidate location, during an extended period while the U.S. Federal Aviation Administration (FAA) conducted an extensive environmental assessment on the use of the Texas location as a launch site.
 Also during this period, SpaceX began acquiring land in the area, purchasing approximately 41 acre and leasing 57 acre by July 2014.
 SpaceX announced in August 2014 that they had selected the location near Brownsville as the location for the new non-governmental launch site, after the final environmental assessment was completed and environmental agreements were in place by July 2014.
 In 2023, the first flight test of Starship made it SpaceX's fourth orbital-class launch facility, following three launch locations that are leased from the US government.